UnifiedTSAI/UnifiedTSLib/README.md

 4. `--model_name Timemixerpp`: Specifies the model architecture to use.
 5. `--from_scratch`: (Optional) If set, the model will be trained from scratch without loading pretrained weights.
 6. `-m`: (Optional) Path to the pretrained model directory.
 Omit this argument when pre-training from scratch.

+Note: For channel dependent model like autoformer, timesnet etc, you should modified the 'enc_in' and 'c_out' to align with the number of channels.
 #### 4. Evaluate a Model
 You can evaluate a trained model using `eval_model.py` as follows:
 ```